-Eating snails with travel writer Matt Gross by Morgan Ommer Take me there
+Eating snails with travel writer Matt Gross by Morgan Ommer

 From 2006 to 2010, globe-trotting Gross populated his column in the The New York Times with humorous anecdotes about the realities of frugal travel.
 Out of years of misadventures and getting lost, came his literary debut, The Turk Who Loved Apples: And Other Tales of Losing My Way Around the World.
 He’s since traded in the nonstop wandering for a more stable journalistic routine.
 The professional travel writer now heads the editorial operations over at Panna, a digital library of kitchen wisdom dished out by world famous chefs, while still finding time to munch on cricket eggs benedict.

 We caught up with the writer over streetside snails on a recent visit to Ho Chi Minh City.
 Read below for why Vietnam has charmed him for over two decades.

 I became a travel writer by accident.
 I was working low-level editorial jobs in New York and got really bored.
 So, I decided to spend several months in Vietnam and Cambodia researching a novel that I was writing.
 A friend connected me to The New York Times Travel Section, who I then offered a “Hey, I’m in the neighbourhood.
 I can check out stuff.”
 The editor wrote back and said, “Nope.
 No thanks.
 Have a great trip.”
 I came out here anyway, did research for my book, and about six weeks into the trip, I got an email from the editor saying, ‘Hey, we’re looking for Vietnam and Cambodia stuff.
 Whaddya got?"

 I pitched her three stories and she accepted three stories.
 And then I wrote them and they liked them.
 And I wrote more, and they liked them...
 And that’s how I became a travel writer.

 60-65 countries.
 That’s about a third of the world.
 I’ll get to all of them eventually.